MRT Line 7 (Metro Manila): Rolling stock

 The line will be operated with 108 rail cars in a three-car configuration.
 Hyundai Rotem was awarded a $440.2 million contract to supply 108 metro cars, which will be configured into 36 train sets (3 cars per train set, with plans of expanding up to 6 cars per train set).
 The contractual scope also includes signalling, communications, and power supplies for the metro line.
 All ordered trainsets have undergone the necessary testing and trials.
 After being stored in South Korea since 2018 due to a lack of a depot, the 108 railcars are already in the process of being shipped to the Philippines.

 The first batch of two three-car trainsets arrived in the country on September 6, 2021.
 The trains were then brought from the Port of Manila to Commonwealth Avenue and were laid on the tracks near the station from September 11 and 12.
 On the other hand, the trains are seen to begin test runs by April 2022.
 As of December 2021, six trainsets were delivered and laid on the tracks near Tandang Sora station, with the latest deliveries of two trains that were laid in November 2021.
 The trains were unveiled on December 16, 2021.
-On November 22, 2023, a series of test trials were made for the train sets parked along Commonwealth Avenue, located between Tandang Sora Station and Don Antonio Station.
-The test was also overseen by Ramon Ang on December 1, 2023, alongside officials from Hyundai Rotem, Korail, and Rhodium 688.
+On November 22, 2023, a series of test trials were made for the train sets parked along Commonwealth Avenue, located between Tandang Sora Station and Don Antonio Station, while test runs within the North Avenue-Mindanao Avenue segment began on the 4th quarter of 2025.
+The test runs on December 1, 2023 were also overseen by SMC Chairman Ramon Ang, alongside officials from Hyundai Rotem, Korail, and Rhodium 688.
 As of March 4, 2025, 35 train sets, which consisted of 105 train cars, have been delivered into the country and are currently stored within the MRT 7 Depot.